talos-rit/.github/profile/README.md

 ## Synopsys

-This research project seeks to repurpose the ScorBot ER-4, an educational robotic arm, into an autonomous robotic cameraperson.
-While basic videography techniques are well understood, capturing high-quality footage in dynamic environments like classrooms or live presentations requires constant operator attention.
-The project's goal is to automate camera operations—such as panning, tilting, zooming, and framing subjects—to create more engaging recordings.

-This project includes the ideation, research, and development of software that integrates machine learning, computer vision, and other technologies to guide camera movements.
-Secondary objectives include multi-cameras for A and B-Roll, multi-subject tracking, and live or post-processed video footage.
-The system’s scope and features will evolve as the capabilities of the software and hardware become clearer.

-A core goal of the project is to extend the life of outdated technology by combining modern cameras with older robotics arms for new applications.
+This reaserch project aims to continue the goals of the current Talos project.
+Keeping the goals of re-purposing old hardware, we aim to get the 2 robots working in parallel to enhance the autonomous cameraperson.
+The scope of this project team is to expand the tracking functionality to improve subject framing, as well to combine the 2nd robot (ER-4Pc) with a custom driver controller.
+The end goal of this project is to have 2 robots, the ER-V and the ER-4pc both work in conjunction with each other and track a subject, as well as adding portability to the software to allow this project to be used beyond this research.